 If your imported goods do not meet the labelling requirements, it may be seized.

 For more information about the labelling requirements, check out the Department of Immigration and Border Protection website.

-There are many considerations to be made when purchasing and importing goods from overseas into Australia.
-If you do comply with your obligations and the relevant laws and regulations, you are not at risk of having your goods seized.
+There are many considerations to make when purchasing and importing goods from overseas into Australia.
+If you comply with your obligations and the relevant laws, you will be able to sell your goods in Australia.

-If you have any questions, or require advice or assistance you can contact a business lawyer.
+If you have any questions or require further assistance, you can contact a business lawyer here.